-This part helps control the compressor and other main components of a refrigerator.
-It's found next to the compressor in the machine compartment, which is behind a panel on the back of your fridge.
-Much like the electronic control board, you should run a diagnostic test to see if the temperature control board is not working properly.
+This part is found next to the compressor in the machine compartment, which is behind a panel on the back of your fridge.
+Much like the electronic control board, you should run a diagnostic test to see if the temperature control board is working properly.
 Consult your owner's manual or tech sheet for further instructions.

 Replace the Temperature Control Thermostat

-Also known as the cold control or cold-control thermostat, this part is found in the control housing and features a sensor tube attached to it.
-The senor detects the temperature inside the fridge, helping control the temperature in cabinet and turning the compressor on or off based on the temperature level.
+Also known as the cold-control thermostat, this part is found in the control housing and features an attached sensor tube.
+The sensor detects and helps control the temperature inside the fridge by turning the compressor on or off.
 Replace this part when it no longer senses temperature or won't cycle the compressor properly.

 Replace the Defrost Timer

-Your fridge's defrost timer controls the intervals between automatic defrost cycles.
-It makes sure the compressor is off before turning on the defrost heater temporarily to melt frost off the evaporator fins, allowing an efficient exchange of heat.
-Once the defrost cycle ends, the timer turns off the defrost heater to continue regular cooling.
+The defrost timer controls the intervals between automatic defrost cycles.
+It makes sure the compressor is off before turning on the defrost heater to melt frost off the evaporator fins, which allows for an efficient exchange of heat.
+Once the defrost cycle ends, the timer turns the defrost heater off to continue regular cooling.
 When this part isn't working properly, the defrost heater will run constantly or not run at all.

 shop all refrigerator defrost timers